.

 JAY JUSTIN

-Jay Justin McCarthy was born on 4th May 1940 in Sydney.
-After he left school, he took a job as a shoe salesman at the Reynolds Shoe Store in Castlereagh St and began studying at the Sydney Conservatorium of Music.
-Rather than pursue a classical career he became a professional pop singer.
-In 1960 Jay Justin signed a recording contract with EMI's subsidiary label HMV Records.
-His debut single ''Nobody's Darlin' But Mine'' was released in August which charted at #35 on the Sydney charts.
-His second single ''Why Don't You Try'' became his breakthrough record in July 1961, spending eight weeks in the charts and reaching #26 on the Sydney Top 40.
-By this stage he was appearing regularly on both Bandstand and The Johnny O'Keefe Show.
-He supported Jimmie Rodgers on his tour of Australia in 1961.
+Jay Justin McCarthy, born on May 4, 1940, in Sydney, started out as a shoe salesman at Reynolds Shoe Store in Castlereagh Street after leaving school, while also studying at the Sydney Conservatorium of Music.
+Choosing pop over a classical career, he signed with EMI’s HMV Records in 1960.
+His debut single, ''Nobody’s Darlin’ But Mine'', released in August, reached #35 on the Sydney charts.
+His follow-up, ''Why Don’t You Try'', became his big break in July 1961, spending eight weeks on the charts and peaking at #26 on the Sydney Top 40.
+By then, he was a regular on Bandstand and The Johnny O’Keefe Show, and in 1961, he toured Australia supporting Jimmie Rodgers.

-He released two relatively unsuccessful singles before he hit it big with ''Proud of You'' in April 1963.
-It made the top ten right around the country and spent a total of seventeen weeks in the charts.
-It was also released in the US on the Veejay Records label.
-Two more singles were released that year but neither emulated his previous success.
-Jay was also a talented songwriter and in collaboration with Joe Halford, the Artist and Repertoire man for EMI Records, wrote a number of songs for other local artists like Bryan Davies and Patsy Ann Noble.
+He put out two singles that didn’t gain much traction before striking gold with ''Proud of You'' in April 1963.
+The song hit the top ten nationwide and stayed on the charts for seventeen weeks.
+It was also released in the US through Veejay Records.
+Later that year, he released two more singles, but neither matched his earlier success.
+Jay was also a skilled songwriter, teaming up with Joe Halford, EMI Records’ Artist and Repertoire man, to pen several songs for local talents like Bryan Davies and Patsy Ann Noble.

-Jay was also responsible for discovering young singing sensation Little Pattie.
-He spotted her performing at a dance at the Bronte Surf Club and arranged an audition for her with HMV Records.
-Jay and Joe also co-wrote her debut double-hit single called ''He's My Blonde Headed Stompie Wompie Real Gone Surfer Boy'' and ''Stompin At Maroubra''.
-During the mid 60s he spent some time in the UK where he recorded one single, ''Reminiscing'' with top British composer, producer and conductor Norrie Paramour.
-Jay continued recording and issuing singles on a number of labels until the mid 80s.
-He also represented Australia at the World Songwriting Festival in Rio de Janeiro and even started his own record label called Jamboree Records.
+Jay played a key role in discovering young singing sensation Little Pattie, spotting her at a dance at the Bronte Surf Club and arranging an audition for her with HMV Records.
+Alongside Joe, he co-wrote her debut double-hit single, ''He’s My Blonde Headed Stompie Wompie Real Gone Surfer Boy'' and ''Stompin’ at Maroubra''.
+In the mid-60s, he spent time in the UK, where he recorded the single ''Reminiscing'' with renowned British composer, producer, and conductor Norrie Paramor.
+Jay kept recording and releasing singles on various labels until the mid-80s, represented Australia at the World Songwriting Festival in Rio de Janeiro, and even launched his own record label, Jamboree Records.
 Jay Justin died in 2024.

 SINGLES